GerbrichFerdinands/asreview-thesis/datasets/readme.md

 ================

 This notebook processes six systematic review datasets into datasets suitable for simulating the screening process.
+The source code for this notebook can be found in the `readme.Rmd` file.

   - **Wilson** - is on a review on effectiveness and safety of treatments of Wilson Disease, a rare genetic disorder of copper